This is where all 50 states stand on reopening - Local News 8

 Idaho

-Idaho Gov. Brad Little issued a stay at home order on March 25 and an extreme emergency declaration, which will remain in effect until April 15 unless extended.
+Gov. Brad Little issued a stay at home order on March 25 and an extreme emergency declaration, which has been extended until April 30.

-“Governor Little and public health officials will evaluate later whether to extend the order past 21 days,” the press release about the stay at home order said.

-“Nobody wants to open up the economy more than I do, so that’s our goal,” Little said, according to KTVB Idaho.
+Little amended the order on April 15 to allow for some businesses and facilities to reopen for curbside pickup, drive-in and drive-thru service, and for mailed or delivery services.

 Illinois

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.